 It wasn’t until my fifth year visiting that everything fell into place and allowed me to make serious work.
 First, my understanding of the place had matured.
 Secondly, prosumer full-frame digital cameras were entering the market.
 This allowed me the image quality I needed, but was much more practical than a view camera while traveling.
 And finally, and perhaps most importantly, I had worked up the nerve to drive in Istanbul.
 So I rented a car and drove like a Turk.
 This allowed me to explore in a way that wasn’t practical with public transportation.

-AN: How do you make a project about a specific city like Ankara or Istanbul relatable to someone elsewhere in the world?
+F-Stop: How do you make a project about a specific city like Ankara or Istanbul relatable to someone elsewhere in the world?
 Is that something you think about when putting a project together?

 MS: I hope the photographs work on multiple levels.
 Yes, there is the specificity of Ankara or Istanbul, but thanks to globalization the themes are familiar.
 The binaries between wealth and poverty, urban and rural, eastern and western, order and chaos, old and new are everywhere.
 The developing landscape in the Turkish suburbs simply offers many instances of these stark contrasts in side-by-side comparisons.
 So, yes, I definitely intend the work to also be relevant to someone who has no connection to Turkey whatsoever.

-AN: Your panoramic image of Istanbul shows the full aspect of urban living spaces contrasted with green landscape.
+F-Stop: Your panoramic image of Istanbul shows the full aspect of urban living spaces contrasted with green landscape.
 What was your creative process behind this photo specifically?

 MS: During the first year I was photographing I came across a scene that worked best as a panoramic image (Gecekondu and Toplu Konut, Ümraniye, Istanbul, 2008).
 So I made three images from the same position, one of the left side, one of the middle, and one of the right, which I later stitched together using Photoshop.
 I later realized that I could increase the resolution and detail of all of my images using this method.
 So I began photographing each scene in rows or grids.
 Most of my work from 2009 on was created from multiple images merged in this way.
 This year I also photographed using a Gigapan, a tripod-mounted robot used to photograph grids in this manner.
 I am currently in the process of editing the work.
 Some of are created from more than 70 individual images.
 I’m excited to see what the effect of this extra fidelity brings to the work.

-AN: Do you have a favourite image from your project?
+F-Stop: Do you have a favourite image from your project?
 If so, which one and why is it the image that speaks to you most?

 MS: One image that really sticks with me is Structure, Ümraniye, Istanbul.
 I made it in 2008, my first year of the project.
 I love the way the long lens causes the vertical lines in the foreground and background to intermingle, and the way the buildings appear to go on forever.
 The structure in the foreground seems as though it was abandoned during its construction.
 It becomes difficult to tell what’s coming, and what’s going.
 But the real reason I love that image is the beautiful light.
 Like most photographers, I’m a sucker for light.
 It just wins me over.

-AN: You recently took part in the group exhibition ‘Homegrown – Northeast Ohio Photographers’ at the Cleveland Print Room Gallery.
+F-Stop: You recently took part in the group exhibition ‘Homegrown – Northeast Ohio Photographers’ at the Cleveland Print Room Gallery.
 Do you enjoy the experience of being part of an exhibition and sharing your photos with an audience in this way?